AgntUX Build

-Build a new AgntUX plugin for a system AgntUX doesn't yet support.
+Build a new AgntUX plugin for a tool AgntUX doesn't support yet.

 About this plugin